You should always be looking to improve your trading edge. The NYSE Tick is the perfect trading indicator to do just that.

 - The Open: Examine the range on the NYSE Tick in the first 15 to 30 minutes.
-If we’re in between +500 to -500 it’s more likely to be a lower volatility session.
+If the tick index is between +500 to -500 it’s more likely to be a lower volatility session.
 Thus any tick counts exceeding +500 or -500 are going to be more relevant.

 - Number of Tick Extremes: If the tick tick count breaks the 500 and -500 levels multiple times, expect higher volatility.
-Thus, look for larger tick readings.
+Thus, look for larger tick extremes.

-On the chart above you can see a tick reading of +1460 in the opening minutes as well as multiple breaks of the 500 levels.
+On the chart above you can see a tick reading of +1460 in the opening minutes as well as multiple breaks of the +500 and -500 level.

 On a day like this you can expect higher volatility and should increase your expectation of a tick extreme to +1000 or -1000.